mihotada/odin-recipes/README.md

-# My HTML5 Recipe Website -  Odin Recipes
+# Odin Recipes Project HTML5

 A simple, static recipe website built purely with HTML5 to demonstrate core web development skills.
 This project serves as a foundational example for structuring web content.